 Listing 19-9: Defining and using an immutable static variable

-static variables are similar to constants, which we discussed in the “Differences Between Variables and Constants” section in Chapter 3.
-The names of static variables are in SCREAMING_SNAKE_CASE by convention, and we must annotate the variable’s type, which is &'static str in this case.
-Static variables may only store references with the 'static lifetime, which means the Rust compiler can figure out the lifetime by itself and we don’t need to annotate it explicitly.
+Static variables are similar to constants, which we discussed in Chapter 3 in the section “Differences Between Variables and Constants.”
+The names of static variables are in SCREAMING_SNAKE_CASE by convention, and we must annotate the variable’s type, which is &'static str in this example.
+Static variables can only store references with the 'static lifetime, which means the Rust compiler can figure out the lifetime; we don’t need to annotate it explicitly.
 Accessing an immutable static variable is safe.

+prod: check xref

-Constants and immutable static variables may seem similar, but a subtle difference is that values in a static variable have a fixed address in memory.
+Constants and immutable static variables might seem similar, but a subtle difference is that values in a static variable have a fixed address in memory.
 Using the value will always access the same data.
-Constants, on the other hand, are allowed to duplicate their data whenever they are used.
+Constants, on the other hand, are allowed to duplicate their data whenever they’re used.

 Another difference between constants and static variables is that static variables can be mutable.
-Both accessing and modifying mutable static variables is unsafe.
+Accessing and modifying mutable static variables is unsafe.
 Listing 19-10 shows how to declare, access, and modify a mutable static variable named COUNTER:

-Filename: src/main.rs
+src/main.rs

 static mut COUNTER: u32 = 0;